ELIZABETH ALARCON - FEATURED IMAGE - You Gotta Keep 'Em Separated

 Some of these costs may be deductible if you use your business account to pay for business expenses.
 Advertising costs, office rent, and phone bills are deductible company expenses.

 Other factors can't help but add to the tax bill.
 Non-deductible business costs are one such example.
-Salaries, medical expenditures, donations, and so on are all examples of non-deductible business expenses.
+All non-deductible business expenses are salaries, medical expenditures, donations, and so on.

 It's possible to keep track of payments using your receipts and invoices.
 You may also utilize your invoices and receipts to back your tax deductions claims.

-Elizabeth Alarcon - LEADERBOARD AD - 7 Ways You're Wasting Money in Your Small Business
+ELIZABETH ALARCON - LEADERBOARD AD - 7 More Ways You're Still Wasting Money In Your Small Business

 Accounting

 Delegating the responsibility for keeping track of your finances to a bookkeeping service can be difficult.
-After you report all of this information to the IRS, it's time-consuming to sort out income, assets, and receipts.
+After you report all of this information to the IRS, sorting out income, assets, and receipts is time-consuming.
 Every fourth quarter is when it's time to file business taxes.
-Also, combining your personal and business money management makes understanding what is happening with your business is difficult.
+Also, combining your personal and business money management makes understanding what is happening with your business difficult.

 Without a clear separation of personal and company finances, you'll find it hard to make sound business decisions.
 This can be due to emotional attachment to losing or making money.
 You could also mistakenly spend company money on personal items, affecting the bottom line.